The 19th ACM Symposium on Document Engineering

 The main conference as well as the workshops and tutorials will be held in the convention centre at Fraunhofer FOKUS in Berlin, Germany.

 On Monday, there will be a workshop & tutorial dinner at Brauhaus Lemke am Schloss, Luisenplatz 1, 10585 Berlin.
 We will meet there at 7 pm.
 All conference participants (not only the ones who attended a workshop and/or a tutorial) are invited to join us.
+The dinner will be on a self-payment basis.
 Further information can be found here: Brauhaus Lemke am Schloss

 Boat Trip and Welcome Reception